ddnexus/pagy/docs/how-to.md

 ### Non Rack Environments apps/API

-- Require the [standalone extra](extras/standalone.md), and pass a `:url` variable and you can use it without Rack in your app or exotic API, with or without the other extra you might need.
+- Require the [standalone extra](extras/standalone.md), and pass a `:url` variable and you can use it without Rack in your app or exotic API, with or without the other extras you might need.
 You can even use every feature/helper right in the irb/rails console.
 - Besides Rack the other assumptions above apply

 ### Any other scenario assumptions